nrinaudo/kantan.csv/engines.md

 section: tutorial
 sort_order: 21
 ---
-kantan.csv comes with a default implementation of CSV parsing and serialising.
+kantan.csv comes with a default implementation of CSV parsing and serializing.
 This implementation is [relatively fast](benchmarks.html) and robust, but might not satisfy all use cases - some of the more outlandish CSV mutations are not implemented (yet), for instance.
 For these cases, it's possible to use other CSV libraries under the hood.